-Other labels of actors include pro-government supporters, workers, miners, villagers, relatives, young people, etc.
+Other labels of actors include pro-government supporters, workers, miners, villagers, relatives, young people, etc. If the report does not contain any further information on actors, the string variable will be kept empty.

 Number of participants (Type: text)

 Estimate of number of participants.
 Can be both an integer number or a phrase.
 In cases where a number is given, enter the number in digits, even if the text spells it out in words.
 When entering numbers, do not insert whitespaces or commas.
 Some sources do not report numbers, but phrases such as "dozens", "scores", or "hundreds".
 In these cases, we provide the exact phrase used to describe the event.
 Moreover, if the article phrases the number of participants as more than / around / ca 3000, code as 3000.
 If more than one estimate is given in the article, we separate them by a semicolon (;).
 Examples: